 ii) Held for Trading

-Investments acquired with the intention to trade by
+These comprise investments acquired with the intention to trade by

 iii) Available for Sale

 These comprise investments which do not fall under in Held to